kurt-krueckeberg/gedcomx-thoughts/gedcomx-sources.md

 - The [GEDCOM X Web services extension](http://rs.gedcomx.org/) (i.e. "GEDCOM X RS") defines a standard interface to genealogical data applications for the World Wide Web.

-- GedcomX-viewer [git repo](https://github.com/FamilySearch/gedcomx-viewer).
+- [GedcomX-viewer](https://github.com/FamilySearch/gedcomx-viewer).
 Clone it and do 'open index.html'.
 You can add persons and download the tree (to .json).